JuliaGraphics/Luxor.jl/docs/src/howto/tables-grids.md

 ## Tables

-The `Table` iterator can be used to define tables: rectangular grids with a specific number of rows and columns.
+The [`Table`](@ref) iterator can be used to define tables: rectangular grids with a specific number of rows and columns.

-Unlike a Tiler, the Table iterator lets you have columns can have different widths, and rows with different heights.
+Unlike a Tiler, the Table iterator lets you have columns with different widths, and rows with different heights.

+!!! note

-(Luxor generally tries to keep to the Julia convention of 'width' -> 'height', 'row' -> 'column'.
-This flavour of consistency can sometimes be confusing if you're expecting other kinds of consistency, such as 'x before y'...)
+    Luxor generally tries to keep to the Julia convention of ‘width’ -> ‘height’, ‘row’ -> ‘column’.
+This flavour of consistency can sometimes be confusing if you’re expecting other kinds of consistency, such as ‘x before y’ or ‘column major’...)

 Tables don't store data, of course, but are designed to help you draw tabular data.